MicrosoftDocs/bot-docs/articles/bot-framework-troubleshooting-auth.md

 Your request is successful if:

-1. cURL returns without an error
+*  cURL returns without an error.
-2. The JSON response payload contains a property called "access_token"
+*  The JSON response payload contains a property called "access_token".

 Common errors:

-1. Your app ID is not valid.
+* Your app ID is not valid.
 Visit the [Microsoft Application Registration Portal](https://apps.dev.microsoft.com) to confirm your app ID.
-2. Your app password is not valid.
+* Your app password is not valid.
 App passwords cannot be viewed after they've been created.
 You can visit the [Microsoft Application Registration Portal](https://apps.dev.microsoft.com) to generate a new password.

 If your request was successful, you have verified that your app ID and password are correct.